 A binary tree T is balanced if the following holds on every internal node u of T:

-• The height of the left subtree of u differs from that of the right subtree of u by at most 1.
+• The left and right subtrees of u differ by at most 1 in height.

 If u violates the above requirement, we say that u is imbalanced.